dandusaikrishna/dandusaikrishna/README.md

 # Hey 👋, I'm Sai Krishna Dandu

-🚀 Backend-focused Software Engineer building scalable APIs, analytics systems, and distributed services with **Go, Python, and Django**.
+🚀 Backend Software Engineer specializing in scalable APIs, distributed systems, and analytics platforms using **Go, Python, Django, and FastAPI**.

-🎯  I am currently working at Deepta AI as a Software Engineer.
+Currently working as a **Software Engineer at Deepta AI**, where I build analytics dashboards, ERP services, RBAC systems, and backend infrastructure that support enterprise-scale applications.

 ---